Featured in 14 Citrus Recipes to Brighten Your Day

 Make the batter:

 Add the flour mixture to the egg yolk mixture and stir with a spatula just until combined.
 Fold in one-third of the beaten egg whites to lighten the batter.
 Add the remaining egg whites and gently fold until only a few streaks of white remain.

 Set a griddle, cast iron pan, or non-stick skillet over medium-low heat and brush with oil.
 When the pan is hot enough that a flick of water sizzles on contact, use a 1/2-cup measure to scoop the batter and drop onto the pan.
 With the back of a spoon, spread the batter of each pancake into a 4- to 5-inch round.

 Keep the temperature of the pan at medium to medium-low.
 Cook each pancake for 2 to 3 minutes, or until bubbles form on top.
 Flip and cook for 1 to 2 minutes longer, until the pancakes are cooked through.

 Serve each batch immediately or transfer the pancakes to a sheet pan in a warm oven to keep warm until ready to serve.

-7 Serve: Serve warm with butter, maple syrup and fresh berries.
+Serve warm with butter, maple syrup and fresh berries.